amy-tabb/CurveSkel-Tabb-Medeiros-2018/README.md

 ```
 	gomp   [OpenMP]
 	opencv_core [OpenCV]
-	opencv_legacy [deprecated, some versions of OpenCV and not needed]
+	opencv_legacy [deprecated, in some versions of OpenCV and not needed]
 	opencv_highgui
 	opencv_imgproc
 	opencv_imgcodecs